alder-tree/BrokenWisdoms/2-Opposing-views.md

 In that house, somewhat before, and thereafter (continuing for years, mostly without pause), I was practicing many disciplines, including meditation, Paleo diet, and ascetic disciplines.
 I learned the Transcendental Meditation (TM) technique from an instructor, while living there.

+The meditation and disciplines helped to reduce stress and anxiety.

 I also grew out a full beard and full mustache in those first months I lived in that May St. house, based on some intuition.
 [Here's a picture with my family at that house from my 22nd birthday](https://github.com/user-attachments/assets/2d1d366e-14bd-49cd-9a58-dca108e9a144), not too long after I started to grow it out.
 My best friend [visited me](https://www.facebook.com/share/p/c7m83bHR5v1mP4p4/) at that house and encouraged me to shave it, some months before Aetna cut me off from the prescription to Dupilumab, but it was the first time I ever grew out my facial hair.

 The beard had a really small bald patch similar to places on my body where my skin was very smooth that my pediatrician diagnosed as probably due to the use of prescribed topical creams for eczema on those parts of my body.
 My chin is one of those areas where I got eczema and had applied those creams as a kid.
 My head, eyebrows, eyelashes, armpits, and pubic hair weren't.